RapidAPI/DevRel-Stack-Data/guides/posts/build-phone-number-validation-app/post.md

 }
 ```

-You can see that I have added an `onChange` event handler to set the state value as soon as the user selects the year.
+You can see that I have added an `onChange` event handler to set the state value as soon as the user types the number.

 ### → STEP #4